South Lyon High School

 7.Any Group II absence not made up within week.

-9.Missed bus to a meet (not eligible to run)
+9.Missed bus to a meet (not eligible to run that meet)

 10.Any absence where an athlete went home ill after school and missed practice.
 This can be converted to group II at Coach Smith’s discretion if a parent contacts Coach Smith the same day and verifies the extreme and sudden illness.

-The athlete will can have a maximum of 7 absences of any kind during the season.
+The athlete can have a maximum of 7 absences of any kind during the season.